Order Management#

 another system.

-If present, the gateway will encode the routing ID in the client order ID (or another free-form
+If present, the gateway may encode the routing ID in the client order ID (or another free-form

 field).